ni/measurement-plugin-integration-example-python/README.md

 ## Dependencies

 - Python 3.9 or later
-- The Measurement Plug-In Sequencer depends on:
-  - ni-measurement-plugin-sdk-service
-  - ni-measurement-plugin-sdk-generator
-- To execute the generated sequence, the following dependency is required:
-  - ni_sequence_logger

-Please download the `ni_sequence_logger-x.x.x-py3-none-any.whl` file from the latest release assets.

 ## Steps to use the Sequencer tool

 ### Step 1: Install the Package

-After downloading the `ni_measurement_plugin_sequencer-x.x.x-py3-none-any.whl` wheel file, install the package using the command below.
+After downloading the `ni_measurement_plugin_sequencer-x.x.x-py3-none-any.whl` wheel file from the latest release assets, install the package using the command below.

 ```bash
 pip install <path_to_ni_measurement_plugin_sequencer-x.x.x-py3-none-any.whl>